Marketing video production for teams with AI | HeyGen

 How do I maintain brand consistency across videos?

 Yes.
-HeyGen supports dynamic personalisation with variable fields for names, companies, and custom details.
-Create one template, then generate thousands of personalised versions for account-based marketing, sales outreach, or customer engagement campaigns.
-Videoimagem produced 50,000+ personalised videos for AB InBev using this approach.
+HeyGen supports dynamic personalization with variable fields for names, companies, and custom details.
+Create one template, then generate thousands of personalized versions for account-based marketing, sales outreach, or customer engagement campaigns.
+Videoimagem produced 50,000+ personalized videos for AB InBev using this approach.

 How quickly can I create marketing videos?